gugod/Feedro/README.md

         "token": "ZHTQ1e5J0uNGw3Gynp-BcWmaY24"
     }

-Both piece of information must be preserved by the client side.
+Client must preserve both identifier and token, as they are required for future communication.

-Identifier is used in the URL to append a new item to a feed.
+The identifier is used in the URL of the feed.
 Token must be provided for all other requests in the HTTP authentication header as a "Bearer token".
 With the example above, the line of such header would be this:

     Authentication: Bearer ZHTQ1e5J0uNGw3Gynp-BcWmaY24